 Ellipticals Work the Lower & Upper Body

-One other advantage of the elliptical machine vs. treadmills is the reverse motion.
+One other advantage of the elliptical vs. treadmill is the reverse motion.
 With this, you can work out a completely different area of leg muscles while gliding in reverse – something you’d never try to do on a treadmill.

 Elliptical Trainers Match Your Speed